 The major buildings on the U. T. Permian Basin campus were occupied in early 1974.
 During this 20-year period, a number of capital renewal and deferred maintenance problems have developed.
 This project is to repair water leaks in the Upper Mesa Plaza.
-Other Critical Repair and Rehabilitation Projects with less than a \$600,000 total project cost are being managed by U. T. Permian Basin.
+Other critical repair and rehabilitation projects with less than a \$600,000 total project cost are being managed by U. T. Permian Basin.

 To address the funding of these critical repairs at U. T. Permian Basin, the FY 1994 Capital Budget contained an allocation of \$469,000, and the FY 1995 Capital Budget contains an additional allocation of \$1,731,000 for a total of \$2,200,000 from Permanent University Fund Bond Proceeds Reserves for Library, Equipment, Repair and Rehabilitation.
 Funding for this project is \$1,270,000 from this source.
 Previous obligations for other critical repair and rehabilitation projects totaled \$930,000.

 It is anticipated that in FY 1996, additional Permanent University Fund Bond Proceeds Reserves for Library, Equipment, Repair and Rehabilitation will be allocated for Mesa Deck Repair - Phase Two to complete the critical repairs at U. T. Permian Basin.

-8. U. T. Permian Basin: Approval of an Amendment to the Ground Lease Agreement with the City of Odessa, Odessa, Texas, and Authorization for Executive Vice Chancellor for Academic Affairs to Execute Ground Lease Agreement.--On behalf of The University of Texas of the Permian Basin, the Board approved an amendment to a long-term ground lease agreement with the City of Odessa, Odessa, Texas, covering 99.27 acres of campus land, as set out on Pages 205 - 206.
+8. U. T. Permian Basin: Recommendation for Approval of an Amendment to the Ground Lease Agreement with the City of Odessa, Odessa, Texas, and Request for Authorization to Execute Agreement.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Sorber that the U. T. Board of Regents, for and on behalf of U. T. Permian Basin, approve an amendment to a long-term ground lease agreement, covering 99.27 acres of campus land, as set out on Pages FPCC 20 - 21.

-Further, the Executive Vice Chancellor for Academic Affairs was authorized to execute, on behalf of the U. T. Board of Regents, the ground lease amendment following approval by the Executive Vice Chancellor for Business Affairs and the Office of General Counsel.
+It is further requested that the Executive Vice Chancellor for Academic Affairs be authorized to execute, on behalf of the U. T. Board of Regents, the lease amendment following approval by the Executive Vice Chancellor for Business Affairs and the Office of General Counsel.

 At the February 1994 meeting, the U. T. Board of Regents approved a lease with the City of Odessa, Odessa, Texas, for 99.27 acres of land located in the northeast corner of the U. T. Permian Basin campus for a city park and recreational sports facilities.
 A softball complex and public park on the site are currently operated by the City of Odessa.
-The 1993 ground lease is for a term of fifteen (15) years, with automatic renewals for four additional five-year terms unless canceled by either party.
+The 1993 lease is for a term of fifteen (15) years, with automatic renewals for four additional five-year terms unless canceled by either party.